-Note: While creating your proforma invoice, check all relevant laws of the countries involved, including applicable sales taxes, and include them in the invoice.
+While creating your proforma invoice, check all relevant laws of the countries involved, including applicable taxes, and include them in the invoice.

-Top Tip: Because proforma invoices are not considered commercial invoices or VAT invoices, you cannot use them to reclaim VAT if your business is VAT registered.
-Therefore, you are not required by law to include VAT information on your proforma invoice.
-That said, you do want your proforma invoice to act as a draft for your final invoice, so including this information from the get-go will make crafting your final invoice easier and more accurate.
-To learn more about adding VAT onto invoices, read our guide to what information you must include on your VAT invoice ✅
+Top Tip: You cannot use proforma invoices to reclaim VAT if your business is VAT registered.
+While you are not required by law to include VAT information on your proforma invoice, it is important information for your customers to know the total cost.
+To learn more about adding VAT onto invoices, read our guide on VAT invoice requirements ✅

 Step 3: State your financial and shipping conditions

-Your proforma invoice should also include any terms and conditions, along with the reason for sending goods to another country.
+Your proforma invoice should also include any payment terms and conditions, along with the reason for sending goods to another country (if applicable).